liamaharon/crypto-lemonade-stand-frontend/README.md

 - [x] Signup
 - [x] Login as admin or regular user
+- [x] Logged in user information is persisted in localstorage
 - [x] Admins can view all orders
 - [x] Admins can update order status (PENDING_PAYMENT -> PENDING_FUFILMENT -> COMPLETED)
 - [x] Admins can update product information